 The terms of any divorce are case-specific.
 Still, some terms commonly arise, including:

 - Spousal support – A court will take many factors into consideration when deciding whether to grant spousal support, or alimony, including the financial situation of each party, the standard of living and whether one spouse will remain at home to care for the children.

 - Property division – Marital property, or property that was acquired during the marriage, will be divided between the couple.
 Separate property, or property brought into the marriage, is not subject to property division during a divorce.

 - Child custody – A judge will award joint or sole legal custody, which refers to the parent that can make major decisions for the child, as well as physical custody, which refers to where the child will live.

 - Child support – Parents in South Carolina are financially responsible for their children.
 Typically, a judge orders the non-custodial parent to pay child support to the custodial parent in order to cover partial expenses for the child.

 When advising you on your case, an attorney from McKinney, Tucker & Lemel LLC, will outline all the terms your specific divorce may involve and help you to meet your needs and goals.

-What Steps Should You Take Before Filing for Divorce?
+What Steps Should You Take Before Filing for Divorce in SC?